Peguyangan Waterfall Nusa Penida is an iconic spot for tourists, specifically known for its blue stairs. Here’s all you need to know when visiting!

 Peguyangan Waterfall, locally referred to as Mata Air Peguyangan, is better described as Peguyangan Water Of Springs.

-With it being more of a religious shrine than a waterfall, many people are disappointed by the end result.
-But the views on the walk down via the famous Nusa Penida blue stairs more than make up for it.
+With it being more of a religious shrine than a waterfall, some people are disappointed by the end result.

-It’s a fair walk down the narrow blue steps and you may find it dangerous/difficult in your sarong – so we took ours off until we reached the bottom.
+It’s a fair walk down the narrow blue steps (approx 700) and you may find it dangerous/difficult in your sarong – so we took ours off until we reached the bottom.

 We began our walk down at around 5pm, just as the sun was starting to move towards setting, and the glimmers of light made for some beautiful photos.